LYK315/My-E-Doctor/README.md

 # This is an Android Application "My E Doctor"

+- This is an interactive application that is
 - The main features of this Application:
   1. Book Appointment (virtual/physical) with Doctor
   2. Virtual Appointment with Doctor